 Please note that the programme and timings are subject to change

-Val is an experienced facilitator and expert in organisation development and behaviour.
+Val Glenny is the RCoA long standing course leader for the Leadership and Management programme.
+She is an experienced facilitator and expert in organisation development and behaviour.